UN votes to end its peacekeeping force in Lebanon next year after nearly 5 decades

 She urged the international community to use the coming year to bolster the Lebanese armed forces and “set Lebanon up for success.”

 Algeria’s U.N.
-Ambassador Amar Bendjama, the Arab representative on the Security Council, stressed that UNIFIL "remains indispensable to stability in Lebanon and in the region” by playing a key role in deescalating tensions, in supporting the cessation of hostilities, and in enabling Lebanese forces to deploy in the south.
+Ambassador Amar Bendjama, the Arab representative on the Security Council, stressed that UNIFIL “remains indispensable to stability in Lebanon and in the region” by playing a key role in deescalating tensions, supporting a ceasefire and enabling Lebanese forces to deploy in the south.

 Saying Israeli forces are still in Lebanon in violation of past agreements, Bendjama warned that “without ending Israel’s occupation of Arab lands, peace and stability in the region will remain elusive.”